PeterWaher/HardenMqtt/README.md

 6. Once sampling has begin, pairing is commenced, if pairing with a display has not been performed earlier.
 Pairing allows the sensor to send information confidentially to a specified recipient, without others being able to detect what information has been sent.
 Pairing is done securely over MQTT using `EdDSA`.
-7. The main loop simply waits for you to press `CTRL+Z` to quit the application.
+7. The main loop simply waits for you to press `CTRL+C` to quit the application.

 The following topics will be used by the sensor, on the MQTT broker you've selected: